benkuly/trixnity/README.md

-# trixnity
+# Trixnity

-Trixnity is a cross-plattform (JVM, JS, Native) matrix-client sdk written in kotlin.
+Trixnity is a cross-plattform (JVM, JS, Native) matrix-client sdk written in Kotlin.

 ## Installation